cambopak/javascript_training/constructors.md

+Identified Constructors for each of the following methods and classify each method as either a "Static" or a "Prototype" method

 | Method Name | Constructor | Method Type |
 | :---         | :---:    | ---:          |
 | subtring       | String   | Prototype method        |